Michelle and Barack Obama Posted Touching Anniversary Tributes— And We're in Tears

 She captioned the photo set saying, “How it started vs. how it’s going” and added, Happy anniversary, Barack—love you!”

-And now, cue the tears because we can’t take this level of cuteness.
+And now, cue the tears because we can’t take this level of relationship goals.

 Michelle and Barack have posted Instagram tributes to their anniversary in the past, with last year’s making people go gaga with their love notes to one another.